akhtarjunaid/AI-Customer-Service-Call/README.md

 ## Setup Instructions

-First, make sure you have the following:
+First, clone this repository and make sure you have the following:

 - Docker installed
 - An AWS account with Lambda, API Gateway, DynamoDB, and ECR